samturner3/Australian-Charts-kml/README.md

-# Australian aviation charts For use in little nav map
+# Australian aviation VFR charts For use in little nav map

 ![littleNavMap with Melbourne VTC chart](/littleNavMap%20with%20Melbourne%20VTC%20chart.png)